brickcap/openresty_examples/book.md

 On nginx level and on lua level.
 We'll talk about both.
 Let's start with nginx.

 When nginx starts it's execution it spawns a master process.
-This master process is responsible for reading, checking and loading configuration files and communicating with worker processes.
+This master process is responsible for reading, checking, loading configuration files and communicating with worker processes.
 All of the actual work is done by the worker processes.
-The number of wroker process are specified in the configuration file by the `worker_processes` directive.
+The number of worker process is specified in the configuration file by the `worker_processes` directive.
 Generally  one worker process per cpu core is used.
 So far so good.

 The handling of requests by the worker processes is much more interesting.
 Each worker process runs in a single thread of execution "reacting" to the signals from the master.
-Events coming on the master process are passed along to the worker processes or stored in a queue from where it is read by the worker process.
+Events coming on the master process are passed along to the worker processes or stored in a queue from where it is read by a worker process.
 The worker process handles these events but they don't wait around for them to be completed.
-When they are notifed of the completion they send back the response.
+When they are notified of the completion they send back the response.
 This is what it looks like inside nginx

-An event happens ----> worker sends the request to be processed in a handler -----> wroker starts servicing other events -----> on completion of event it sends back the response.
+An event happens ----> worker sends the request to be processed in a handler -----> worker starts servicing other events -----> on completion of event it sends back the response.

 Concurrency in lua is implemented with the help of  coroutines.
-A coroutine is a lightweight(green) thread that is spawned from the lua's execution envrionment.
+A coroutine is a lightweight(green) thread that is spawned from the lua's execution environment.
 It is important to note that a coroutine is not an os level thread.
-It is a seprate process with it's own stack and a line of execution that is runs in collaboration with lua's exeution loop.
+It is a separate process with it's own stack and a line of execution that is runs in collaboration with lua's execution loop.

 A good explanation of what problems coroutines solve is [given in this stackoverflow answer](http://stackoverflow.com/questions/11490917/coroutines-multiple-requests-in-lua)